 When a new Boots No7 serum launches, the beauty world pays attention.

 Why?
-Proven skincare benefits thanks to the brand’s prized Matrixyl 3000 complex, keen pricing and a clever focus on the consumers who matter, namely, grown up women.
+Proven skincare benefits thanks to the brand's prized Matrixyl 3000 complex, keen pricing and a clever focus on the consumers who matter.
+We're looking at you, ladies.

-So when word reached me that a new collection of super-concentrated skincare was in the works including a powerful line-filling serum I got that baby into my beauty cupboard faster than you can say “crow’s feet”.
+So when word arrived that a collection of super-concentrated skincare was in the works - including a powerful line-filling serum to combat wrinkles - I got that baby into my beauty cupboard faster than you can say "crow's feet".

 Typically for a blockbuster skincare launch, No7 swore pre-launch testers to secrecy on the details of this shiny new product so I've been keeping quiet... until now.